“PLANETARY HERBOLOGY” THE FIRST GLOBAL APPROACH TO HERBALISM IS BORN

 When the Tierras became aware of the limitations of distance learning, they developed the week-long seminars still offered today.
-The inaugural seminar was given in Boulder, CO, in 1987, and was sponsored by herbalist Brigitte Mars.
-When the Tierras' young son began school, the seminars were held near their home, first at Mount Madonna Center and then at the Quaker Center near Santa Cruz.
+The inaugural seminar was given in Boulder, CO, in 1987, sponsored by herbalist Brigitte Mars.
+When the Tierras’ young son began school, the seminars were held near their home, first at Mount Madonna Center and then at the Quaker Center near Santa Cruz.
+For over a decade in the 1990’s, their European branch, based in England, held annual seminars outside of London.
 Every year, students from all over the world attend these seminars and bring the teachings home to their practices and families.
 In fact, through this contact, much of the course has been translated into Turkish and Hebrew at this point.

 EAST WEST BRANCHES OUT TO EUROPE AND THEN BACK AGAIN

 As the course grew to enroll thousands of students worldwide, herbalists David and Sarah Holland established the European branch of the school in England in 1990.
 For 10 years, the Tierras traveled there to teach and help develop that school.
 By 1998, England began changing to fit European Common Union requirements, and as a result, herbalists standardized herbal studies in that country to only teach one system, Western, Chinese or Ayurvedic herbalism, and not a combination of them, which is, of course, exactly what the East West Herb Course does.
 Thus, the European branch of our school was ultimately closed in 2002, but many of our outstanding graduates continue to practice and teach throughout the U.K.